 Help and Resources

 Here to help with free templates, questionnaires and articles.
-An OSINT database and some great Competitive Intelligence quotes
+And a glossary of Intelligence terms and some great quotes

 What is Competitive Intelligence and how can it help?